froger-me/wp-weixin/README.md

 apply_filters('wp_weixin_jsapi_urls', array $jsapi_urls);
 ```

+As an effect only if [Woo WechatPay](https://anyape.com/woo-wechatpay.html) payment gateway for WooCommerce and/or [WP Weixin Pay](https://anyape.com/wp-weixin-pay.html) extension is activated.
-Filters the URLs necessary to register on the Wechat merchant account's API configuration screen - particularly useful another plugin implements some sort of custom checkout page with a URL not registered in WooCommerce.
+Filters the URLs necessary to register on the Wechat merchant account's API configuration screen - particularly useful if another plugin implements some sort of custom checkout page with a URL not registered in WooCommerce.

 **Parameters**
 $jsapi_urls